mjfusa/Samples/electron/getstarted/readme.md

 1. Install Office Apps from http://office.com  (Requires Office365 subscription.)
 1. Open a Windows admin command prompt (cmd)
 3. Load this link into your browser: https://raw.githubusercontent.com/mjfusa/Samples/master/electron/getstarted/starthere.cmd
-4. Copy and paste the contents into the admin command prompt
+4. Copy and paste the contents into the admin command prompt.
+This script will install, configure and build the Electron components of the sample.
 5. Install Visual Studio Community with workloads:
    a. ```.NET desktop development```
    b. ```Desktop development with C++```
-   c. ```Universl WIndows Platform Development```
+   c. ```Universal WIndows Platform Development```
 6. Load **AppServiceHost.sln**  into Visual Studio
 7. Set Solution Configuration to ```Debug```, ```x86```, ```PackagingProject-Debug```
 8. Set ```PackagingProject-Debug```  as **StartUp** project.